Skip to content

 Gene count datasets

-In these datasets, zero values are valid and expected because some genes may not be detected in a sample.
+In RNA-Seq gene count datasets, zero values are valid and expected because some genes may not be detected in certain samples.